Mayurkk7/logstash-input-splunk/README.md

 Crash Resilience: Captures operating system signals and persists the state during failure, ensuring no data redundancy.

-Optimized Recovery: Ensures Logstash resumes from the exact position using the stored watermark without redundant data processing.
+Optimized Recovery: Ensures Logstash resumes from the exact position where it left off using the stored watermark without redundant data processing.